Where's the cheapest gas in Greenville? - NewsBreak

 Where's the cheapest gas in Greenville?

-(GREENVILLE, SC) For bargain hunters there may be no better target than gas, with the cheapest station in the Greenville area offering savings of $0.73 per gallon.
+(GREENVILLE, NC) Depending on where you fill up in Greenville, you could be saving up to $0.23 per gallon on gas.

-Costco at 1025 Woodruff Rd was the cheapest station in the area, according to a survey by GasBuddy, with regular listed at $2.56 per gallon Wednesday.
-By comparison, the most expensive gallon was at Red Robin at 1170 Woodruff Rd, where a gallon of regular was selling for $3.29.
+On Saturday the cheapest gallon of unleaded regular in the area was at BP at 1531 Greenville Blvd Se.
+Regular there was listed at $2.79 per gallon Wednesday, compared to $3.02 at Speedway at 3579 Nc-43 N, which GasBuddy clocked as the most expensive station in the area.

-Prices for all grades of gas change from day to day, meaning which station is cheapest can change, too.
-As of 05:42 PM, Tuesday, the average price was $2.86 per gallon for regular.
+Of course, gas prices change day-to-day, and which station is cheapest in the city can change, too.
+Across the greater Greenville area, GasBuddy recorded the average price of gas at $2.94 per gallon for regular.

 |Regular